Bronin/Pomodoro/README.md

 # Pomodoro
-A simple Pomodoro web app
+A simple Pomodoro web app.

+You can view this app at www.jordanroquet.com